Travel guide

 eSIM for Europe 1 month — One plan to travel through multiple countries

-In this guide, we tell you everything you need to know before traveling to Europe: what coverage you can expect in multiple European countries, how many GB you really need, how to activate your eSIM, and the best connectivity tips from those who have already traveled there.
+In this guide, we tell you everything you need to know before traveling to Europe: what coverage you can expect in multiple European countries, how many GB you really need, how to activate the eSIM, and the best connectivity tips from those who have already traveled there.

 Photo: dharam veer via Pexels